devfile/alizer/docs/proposals/support_22x_devfiles.md

 ]
 ```

-_An error will be raised if the min-version is greater than the max-version_
+_An error will be raised if the min-schema-version is greater than the max-schema-version_

 ## Library
 In order to facilitate these updates we will have to update our library.
 The main work will focus inside `devfile_recognizer.go`.
 There, we will have to implement a new function (`MatchDevfiles`) which will handle cases that we want to filter the devfiles list fetched from a registry.
 Another addition would be to add a new attribute `SchemaVersion` string in the `model.DevFileType` (`SchemaVersion string`).